 If you would prefer to submit a physical food stamp application form in Rhode Island, you may do so through the mail.
 Overall, you may download the paper application online or request one to be sent to you.

 When filling out the SNAP application form, make sure to provide all the requested information and include your contact information.
 Then, send the application to the DHS in order to successfully apply for SNAP benefits.

-How to Apply for SNAP In-Person in Rhode Island
+Applying for SNAP in Person in Rhode Island

 To apply for food stamps in person, you will need to complete a paper application.
 Fill out as much of the application as possible.
 Then you will need to bring the application to the nearest DHS office.
 The office will accept the application even if they cannot interview you immediately.

 For more information about how to apply for SNAP benefits, download our free guide.

 Checking Your SNAP Application Status in Rhode Island